-The objective of this research is to examine state and federal constitutional provisions implicated in the imposition and use of a CFC as well as a summary of applicable federal and state laws and regulations.
-In addition, the digest will analyze court decisions on the collection and use of CFCs.
-The research should evaluate whether a CFC can be used for projects indirectly or unrelated to the facility for which the charge will be imposed.
+The objective of this research is to examine state and federal law implicated by the imposition and use of a CFC; summarize applicable federal and state laws and regulations (including a state-by-state inventory of authorizing legislation, where it exists); and analyze any court decisions regarding the collection and use of CFCs.
+The research should collect, compile, and summarize an illustrative sample of CFC ordinances/rules.
+The research also should evaluate the ability to use CFCs for projects indirectly or unrelated to the facility for which the charge will be imposed.
 The analysis should be broadly applicable to imposition of charges for specific airport facilities.

 This research will be conducted in two phases and four tasks in a firm fixed price agreement.
-At the conclusion of Phase 1, ACRP will make a determination whether to proceed with Phase 2.
-The tasks will be as follows:
+At the conclusion of Phase I, ACRP will make a determination whether to proceed with Phase II.
+The tasks will be as follows.

 Task 1.
 Conduct background research and collect relevant material.
 Based on the initial but complete review of the source materials, submit a detailed report outline.
 The outline should contain sufficient detail to describe what a report of appropriate length will contain.
 This outline should also contain the estimated pagination for each proposed section and/or subsection.
 This material will be submitted for ACRP consideration and approval.
 Participate in a conference call with the ACRP project review panel 3 weeks after submission of the outline.